Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 - Calling effects - Available in NPM - https://www.npmjs.com/package/@azure/communication-calling-effects/v/1.0.1

 Features:
-- Background Blur / Replacement
+- Background Blur / Replacement on desktop
     - Promoted APIs from beta to GA
     - Added a new property on the feature called "activeEffects" that will provide the current status of effects.
 - RAW audio/video - Promoted APIs from beta to GA.